 A detailed assessment at any age will identify strength and flexibility issues that could be contributing to poor performance or injury.
 After the assessment, we design a home programme so you can strengthen specific weaknesses and elevate your performance.
 We can also design you a specific strengthening programme in our Clinical Pilates exercise studio on our Reformers, Trap tables and Wunda chairs where our instructors will help you focus on achieving your dance strength goals.
 If you are too busy to attend our studio we can develop a home programme of exercise.

 Going en Pointé is a big step in a young dancer’s career.
 We assess young dancers proceeding to pointé to determine not only if their feet are strong enough for pointe but also if their bodies are strong and stable so the feet aren’t overloaded by weakness further up the chain, especially in the core and pelvis.
 A home programme will be prescribed so you can achieve the strength you need for the transition to pointe.
 We can provide a report both for you and your teacher so they assist with specific strengthening goals.

-Pilates has been the strengthening exercise of choice for many dancers wanting to perform at their best for many years.
+Pilates has been the strengthening exercise of choice for dancers wanting to perform at their best for many years.
 The founder of Pilates was Joseph Pilates and he worked with the New York ballet dancers and famous choreographers of his time so dance technique was incorporated into his exercises.
-We have taken the principles of Pilates and merged it with the latest in sports physiotherapy and dance physiotherapy to bring you a client specific exercise system which we now call CETIR ( Clinical Exercise Therapy and Integrated Rehabilitation).
+We have taken the principles of Pilates and merged it with the latest in sports physiotherapy and dance physiotherapy to bring you a client specific exercise system which we now call Clinical Pilates.
 We can design you an individualised programme for performance enhancement or to rehabilitate you fully from injury.

 Our Dance Physiotherapy Team